 According to Campbell, following your bliss isn’t about doing whatever you like, but about noticing when your intuitive mind tells you what your true passion is, recognising your own depth, and the absolute dedication to realising your potential in order to benefit yourself and the wider community.
 Award-winning director Steven Spielberg said your intuition “always whispers, it never shouts.
 Very hard to hear.”
 So what do your instincts whisper to you?
 What would you study if you genuinely followed your bliss?

-You may, for example, want to study for a master’s degree in engineering because it could greatly enhance your career prospects and land you a highly lucrative job.
-Studying whatever will earn you the most money and afford you the most job security is a valid reason to choose engineering over what you are passionate about, but the secure and comfortable path you take may not be as rewarding in the grand scheme of things.
+Studying whatever will earn you the most money and afford you the most job security is a valid reason to choose a practical degree over something you are genuinely passionate about, but the secure and comfortable path you take may not be as rewarding in the grand scheme of things.

 Campbell noticed that students were using his advice to ‘follow their bliss’ as an excuse for hedonism and avoiding a challenging path.
 Later in his life, frustrated with how his advice was being misinterpreted, he purportedly remarked, “I should have said, ‘Follow your blisters’”.
 Indeed, studying what we are passionate about can entail many difficulties – financial struggles, self-doubt, uncertainty, failures, and resistance against all those influences that serve to nudge us onto the wrong path.
 Yet overcoming these struggles ultimately leads us to the state of bliss Campbell had in mind, where we live joyously, properly aligned with our authentic nature.